Your travel expert

 Tataupa Tinamou, Maroon-bellied Parakeet, White-chinned Sapphire, Rufous-capped Motmot, Rufous-tailed Jacamar, Channel-billed Toucan, Yellow-eared Woodpecker, Blond-crested Woodpecker, White-flanked Antwren, Sooretama Slaty-Antshrike, White-bearded Manakin, Shrike-like Cotinga, Green-backed Becard, Southern Antpipit, Yellow-breasted Flycatcher, Eye-ringed Tody-Tyrant, Long-billed Wren, Brazilian Tanager, Black-goggled Tanager, Black-legged Dacnis, Spot-tailed Nightjar, Barn Owl, Black-banded Owl, Tawny-browed Owl,

-Early in the morning we head to a new sighting area.
-After a 30 minute drive, we will take the Red Trail, leading to the higher areas of primary and elfin forest (500m).
-The topography of this trail is more difficult, but allows access to "major" elevations and therefore completely different species from the lower areas.
-The mountain relief also allows us to observe certain canopy areas and thus have access to this vegetative fringe containing specific species and offering superb landscapes of the Serra dos Organos massif.
-We head back down to the lowlands to collect our belongings and set off for our new accommodation.
-An endless ballet of new species awaits us around our Lodge.
-An excellent opportunity to get some new species for our lists.
+Early in the morning, we head to a new birding area.
+After a 30-minute drive, we will take the Red Trail, which leads to the higher areas of primary and elfin forest (500 masl).
+The topography of this trail is more complex but allows access to upper elevations and, therefore, entirely different species from the lower areas.
+The mountain slopes will also facilitate observation, with the canopy often at eye level, giving us a better shot at spotting certain localized species and offering stunning panoramic views of the Serra dos Organos massif.
+Then, we’ll return to the lowlands to collect our bags and set off for our new accommodation.

 English-speaking naturalist guide, private transport